ZehsTeam/Lethal-Company-StreamOverlays/README.md

 <br><br>
 - This mod has integration with the [ShipInventory](https://thunderstore.io/c/lethal-company/p/WarperSan/ShipInventory/) and [ShipInventoryUpdated](https://thunderstore.io/c/lethal-company/p/SoftDiamond/ShipInventoryUpdated/) mod.
   - Includes the total scrap value in the ship inventory in the loot stat.
+<br><br>
+- This mod has integration with the [HQoL](https://thunderstore.io/c/lethal-company/p/HQHQTeam/HQoL/) mod.
+  - Includes the total scrap value in the ship storage in the loot stat.

 ## Developer Contact